RyanT5/yl-training/content/post/king.md

 #### Nights away

-You must complete 18 nights away as an Explorer Scout, Young Leader or Scout Network member, of which 12 must be camping.
-This can include nights away counted for the Chief Scout’s [Platinum](/chief-scouts-platinum) and [Diamond](/chief-scouts-diamond) awards but must not include any nights away for DofE expeditions or equivalent expeditions for this award.
+You must complete 24 nights away as an Explorer Scout, Young Leader or Scout Network member, of which 12 must be camping.
+Any nights away can count for this section, whether used in another part of this award, or to count towards the Chief Scout Platinum or Chief Scout Diamond Award.

 #### International, community & values (ICV) list